jkey-67/spyglass/README.md

  - The sound volume for the notification is now adapt to the distance, near is louder, far quitter.
  - The main window can be set up to remain "always on top", can be displayed with a specified level of transparency and also frameless works.
  - Ship names in the intel chat are highlighted.
+ - Incursion system and systems with reinforced TCU IHUB are mareked with orange and red borders.
+ - The alliance ticker is shown for systems with player alliance sovereignty.

 ## Features with API registration
+Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentification.

-Spyglass  use the following access rights
+The following access rights will be use
  - esi-ui.write_waypoint.v1
  - esi-universe.read_structures.v1
  - esi-search.search_structures.v1